GTNewHorizons/GT-New-Horizons-Modpack/README.md

 You are looking at a big progressive kitchensink pack for Minecraft 1.7.10 balanced around the mod GregTech.

 Over 7 years of development (and still going) have formed a balance and refinement that only a handful of packs can keep up with.
-We are talking about thousands of recipe tweaks, a massive questbook with a custom reward system, unique world generation, custom mods coded for the pack, custom Thaumonomicon pages, and many more.
+We are talking about thousands of recipe tweaks, a massive questbook with over 3000 quests, unique world generation, custom mods coded for the pack, custom Thaumonomicon pages, and many more.

 The main intentions of the pack are a long-lasting experience and tying mods together in a progressive fashion, making it feel more like a single game than a compilation of mods thrown together.